Ruth Lawlor

 Patricia Thornton, Peidong Sun & Chris Berry eds.
 2017.
 Red Shadows: Memories and Legacies of the Chinese Cultural Revolution (Cambridge: Cambridge University Press).

-Red Genes: How the Cultural Revolution Has Shaped the Xi Jinping Generation.
+Red DNA: How the Cultural Revolution Has Shaped the Xi Jinping Generation.

 The CCP Mind: A Hidden Story.

-Fashion and Politics in China's Cultural Revolution(English Version)
+Fashion and Politics in China's Cultural Revolution(Under contract with Bloomsbury Publishing)

 Crossing the Three Great Walls: A Memoir